secretGeek/til/powershell/interactive_remote_script.md

+# Want to prompt user for credentials and then run a script on a remote machine?

+Assuming the Remote Computer Name is stored in a variable `$remoteComputerName`

     $name = Read-Host ("What is the account name to use for remote execution, please include the domain, e.g. AD\" + $env:username + ")")

     Invoke-Command -ComputerName $remoteComputerName -ScriptBlock {

         # Commands in here are remote executed, hence relative to $remoteComputerName

     } -credential $name